yast/yast-installation/doc/UPGRADE.md

 the system is in use.
 At the offline upgrade the system is rebooted into installation medium and the system cannot be used during the upgrade.

-The online upgrade can used for a service pack level upgrade, for upgrading to a new product version the offline upgrade should be used.
+The online upgrade can be used for a service pack level upgrade, for upgrading to a new product version the offline upgrade should be used.

 ### Recommendations